Shopping for a new Mercedes-Benz C Class? MSRP: $35,350 - $62,330

 GET A FREE PRICE QUOTE

-Are you ready for a four-cylinder Mercedes-Benz?
-Well, we hope you say yes to that, because it's already here.
-Last year the luxury automaker brought its first four to the U.S. market in nearly a decade.
+The four-cylinder Mercedes-Benz C-Class made its quiet debut on the market last year, making it the first Benz 'four' in the U.S. in nearly a decade.
 Coinciding with an extensive refresh for the entire lineup, the result is a C Class model line that's more fuel-efficient, modern in look and feel, and full up to snuff in connectivity and safety-tech.

 You'll notice the new details that the C Class sedans received last year, but it isn't a stretch to say that the former design was essentially carried over.
 With a careful retouch, the C Class can still be had in Luxury or Sport guise, with the Sport treatment standing out for its emphatic, salad-plate-sized emblem over a barrel grille.
 An all-new Coupe lineup is the big news; with some of the same front-end details yet an abbreviated, more aggressive roofline, the Coupe takes its own tack yet definitely looks like one of the family.
 Inside either model, the C Class has a sporty, modern look with revised metallic trims; it's not appointed like an S Class, but the look is right for those cross-shopping the A4 or 3-Series.